 When creating a new form in Impact Designer, you are presented with stock form templates to choose from.
 These stock templates contain prebuilt sections and fields.
-If you do not need a specific prebuilt section or field, we do not recommend deleting them as they have form actions connected to them in the backend which can prevent form submissions when deleted.
-Instead, we recommend that you hide them.
+If you do not need a specific prebuilt section or field, we do not recommend deleting pre-built fields as they have form actions connected to them in the backend which can prevent form submissions when deleted.
+Instead, we recommend that you hide the line that contains the control(s).

 Being able to hide fields is also useful when you want to use a field to pass information to Salesforce but not necessarily have the field be visible to your donors.
 For example, you can have a hidden field on the form that contains the form name which you can then map to a source field in Salesforce.